kubermatic/kubeone/docs/quickstart-hetzner.md

 Before you start you'll need a configuration file that defines how Kubernetes will be installed, e.g. what version will be used and what features will be enabled.
 For the configuration file reference see [`config.yaml.dist`](https://github.com/kubermatic/kubeone/blob/master/config.yaml.dist).

 To get started you can use the following configuration.
-It'll install Kubernetes 1.14.1, create 2 worker nodes and deploy the [external cloud controller manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager).
+It'll install Kubernetes 1.14.1, create 3 worker nodes and deploy the [external cloud controller manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager).
 The external cloud controller manager takes care of providing correct information about the nodes.
+KubeOne automatically populates all needed information about worker nodes from the [Terraform output](https://github.com/kubermatic/kubeone/blob/a874fd5913ca2a86c3b8136982c2a00e835c2f62/examples/terraform/hetzner/output.tf#L26-L36).
+Alternatively, you can set those information manually.
 As KubeOne is using [Kubermatic `machine-controller`](https://github.com/kubermatic/machine-controller) for creating worker nodes see [Hetzner example manifest](https://github.com/kubermatic/machine-controller/blob/master/examples/hetzner-machinedeployment.yaml) for available options.

-**Note:** The Terraform integration for populating information about worker nodes from the Terraform state is not available for Hetzner, so you have to provide all information explicitly.

 ```yaml
 name: demo